Pop714/Pop714/README.md

 <br clear="both">

-<p align="left">✎ Contributed to various projects available on the Play Store, including ONVO, ONVO TV, AXIOS, and Airwave.
-My graduation project in college, Kalmni, was an Android app utilizing AI and 3D technology to bridge communication gaps.</p>
+<h4 align="left">✎ Contributed to various projects available on the Play Store, including ONVO, ONVO TV, AXIOS, and Airwave.
+My graduation project in college, Kalmni, was an Android app utilizing AI and 3D technology to bridge communication gaps.</h4>

 ###